 - Hot tub

-It is also really important to choose the right profile photo (more on that on our next article on building the perfect vacation rental listing).
+It is also really important to choose the right profile photo (more on that in our next article on building the perfect vacation rental listing).

-- A few photos are better than none: Start by some of your own photos when you create a new listing—cell phone photos are fine.
+- A few photos are better than none: Start with some of your own photos when you create a new listing—cell phone photos are fine.

 - Resolution matters: Take photos that are at least 1024 x 683px.
 When in doubt, a bigger photo is better.